Student Placements & Volunteering

 To find out more about what it’s like to be a Magic Trainer on camp you can read about past students experiences, watch our Magic Trainer video or take a look at our Frequently Asked Question’s for Magic Trainers.

 Ready to apply?
-Download our Magic Trainer Role Description and Application Form
+Download our Magic Trainer Role Description and complete our sign-up form.

 I felt a real connection with the kids on the programme and was genuinely proud when they persevered and succeeded.